mrward/monodevelop-nuget-addin/README.md

-# NuGet Addin for MonoDevelop and Xamarin Studio
+# NuGet Addin for MonoDevelop and Xamarin Studio 3.0 and 4.x

-This is a port of the [SharpDevelop NuGet package management addin](http://community.sharpdevelop.net/blogs/mattward/archive/2011/01/23/NuGetSupportInSharpDevelop.aspx) that works with MonoDevelop and Xamarin Studio under Windows, Mac and Linux.
+This is a port of the [SharpDevelop NuGet package management addin](http://community.sharpdevelop.net/blogs/mattward/archive/2011/01/23/NuGetSupportInSharpDevelop.aspx) that works with MonoDevelop and Xamarin Studio 3.0 and 4.x under Windows, Mac and Linux.
 It adds a Manage Packages dialog to MonoDevelop and Xamarin Studio where you can install, update or uninstall NuGet packages.

+Please note that **Xamarin Studio 5.0** and **MonoDevelop 5.0** both have the NuGet addin built-in.
+All further development of the NuGet addin, for MonoDevelop and Xamarin Studio version 5.0 and above, will be done in the main [MonoDevelop GitHub repository](https://github.com/mono/monodevelop).
+The code available here is for MonoDevelop and Xamarin Studio 3.0 and 4.x.

-It uses a custom build of [NuGet.Core.dll](https://github.com/mrward/nuget/), based on the original NuGet source code taken from [CodePlex](http://nuget.codeplex.com), some code from the latest version of the Mono runtime library and a custom build of [Microsoft's XML Document Transformation (XDT) library](https://github.com/mrward/xdt).
+The addin uses a custom build of [NuGet.Core.dll](https://github.com/mrward/nuget/), based on the original NuGet source code taken from [CodePlex](http://nuget.codeplex.com), some code from the latest version of the Mono runtime library and a custom build of [Microsoft's XML Document Transformation (XDT) library](https://github.com/mrward/xdt).

 For more information see the [announcement blog post](http://community.sharpdevelop.net/blogs/mattward/archive/2013/01/07/MonoDevelopNuGetAddin.aspx).